amartyasd/amartyasd.github.io/_pages/cv.md

 ======
 * Directed Reading Project(Advisor: - [Dr Ulrik Buchholtz](https://ulrikbuchholtz.dk/) , University of Nottingham)(ongoing)
   The goal of the project currently is using the formal language of HoTT to reason internally to (∞, 1)-topoi following work by Mike Shulman.
 I'm interested in non-presentable cases, to be specific, I'm interested in elementary (∞, 1)-topoi semantics of HoTT.
 I'm reading Mike Shulman's paper "[All (∞,1)-toposes have strict univalent universes](https://arxiv.org/pdf/1904.07004.pdf) " and Nima Rasekh's paper "[FILTER QUOTIENTS AND NON-PRESENTABLE (∞, 1)-TOPOSES](https://arxiv.org/pdf/2001.10088.pdf)"
-  I'm using Cisinski's Higher Categories and Homotopical Algebra Riehl's Categorical Homotopy Theory, and Rezk's Higher Topos theory notes.
+  I'm using Cisinski's Higher Categories and Homotopical Algebra,Riehl's Categorical Homotopy Theory, and Rezk's Higher Topos theory notes.

 Other Activities